In our blog series, we explain how to modernize insurance data and analytics by pairing a modern data architecture with an agile delivery approach.

 - For every “season” of data, there must be a reason! – Choosing between the cost, complexity and selective necessity of real-time, near real-time and batch data delivery isn’t simple.
 Whether it’s quote data or third-party data supporting underwriting, how the business will use it is just as important as what it is for when determining how it is delivered.

-- Where did that retention number come from? – A common set of terminology and the associated definitions isn’t as prevalent as you might think.
+- Where did that retention number come from? – A common set of terminology and the associated definitions aren’t as prevalent as you might think.
 Looking at three different pieces of information, all claiming to represent the same thing but giving different answers is common and happens for good reason.
-Unfortunately, it also causes confusion and distrust in information that would otherwise be invaluable in making complex business decisions.
+Unfortunately, it also causes confusion and distrust in the information that would otherwise be invaluable in making complex business decisions.

 - How do I get all this brainpower to spend more time on value-added analytics? – The 80 / 20 rule of analysis, meaning you spend 80 percent of your time analyzing data and 20 percent organizing it, is all too often inverted.
 When living in a world of spreadmarts, lost productivity is a fact of life, and a problem worth solving.